|Maritime, Island and Remote and Extreme Environment Security (MIREES)|

 - Stakeholder Engagement Activities: Stakeholder engagement activities are ongoing with DHS agencies such as the USCG, FEMA and related industries; these have led to successful partnerships between CIMES researchers and stakeholder students at the University of Hawaii, University of Alaska-Fairbanks and the University of Puerto Rico.

-For information about the CSR please contact Hady Salloum, CSR Director of Port Security Initiatives, at firstname.lastname@example.org, or by phone at 201.216.8575.
+For information about the CSR please contact Hady Salloum, Associate Dean for Research and Outreach, Stevens Institute of Technology, at firstname.lastname@example.org, or by phone at 201.216.8575.

 For information about CIMES, please contact Kevin Kelly, CIMES Deputy Director at email@example.com or by phone at 808.956.6651.